Prag8855/aab/content/glossary/Sperrkonto.md

     guides/best-bank-germany.md
 ---

 A blocked account (*Sperrkonto*) is a special type of bank account.
-You need a *Sperrkonto* to apply for certain German visas.
+It only lets you withdraw a fixed amount every month.

-Unlike a normal bank account, a blocked account only lets you withdraw a fixed amount every month.
+A *Sperrkonto* is a [proof of financial resources](/glossary/Finanzierungsnachweis) to apply for a [[National Visa]].

 **[Banks that offer blocked accounts ➞](/guides/best-bank-germany#blocked-account-for-students)**